Blog

 The Danger of Lifestyle Creep

-Posted by on 7:00 PM in Retirement | 0 comments
+Posted by on 7:00 PM in Retirement | Comments Off on The Danger of Lifestyle Creep

 If you won’t be collecting a traditional pension and must rely on a combination of social security and a 401K/IRA portfolio to fund your retirement, you’ll want to be very conscious of both your pre-retirement spending and the size of your portfolio so you can support that level of spending after retirement.
 I am focusing this blog on the danger of lifestyle creep because the current level of spending has a significant impact on both the ability to save pre-retirement and the level of spending needed during retirement to maintain a lifestyle...